Telangana student of Delhi LSR college dies by suicide worried over financial burden of education | Education

 "My condolences to the family members of the girl in this very sad moment.
 The BJP government destroyed countless homes due to the deliberate demonetisation and countrywide lockdown.

-This is the truth," Gandhi said on Twitter, a day after the fourth anniversary of the NDA government's move to demonetise high value currency notes--Rs 2000 and Rs 500.
+This is the truth," Gandhi said on Twitter, a day after the fourth anniversary of the NDA government's move to demonetise high value currency notes--Rs 1000 rpt Rs 1000 and Rs 500.
 Meanwhile, students and women groups staged protests in Delhi on Monday, demanding justice for the deceased woman.

 NSUI national secretary Lokesh Chugh said "scholarships are to reward a student's academic achievement and educational prowess."
 He alleged Aishwarya committed suicide after being denied scholarship for over a year by the government and that she had written to the administration about the problems she was facing.
 "But unfortunately, she received no response from the authorities.
 This is just a recent example of how imperative scholarships are for students.